The History of Hurst Castle

 During World War II, Hurst was manned with coastal gun batteries and searchlights.

-Since the castle has been opened to the public many more exhibits and exhibitions have been installed, including the newly opened lighthouse museum.
+Since the castle has been opened to the public many more exhibits and exhibitions have been installed, including the Trinity House lighthouse museum.